janjiralakirankumar/DevOpsEssentials/README.md

 #### =============================END of LAB-02=============================

-## Lab 3: Configure Jenkins & Tomcat Server for Deploying our Application on Jenkins Server
+## Lab 3: Configure Jenkins & Tomcat Server for Deploying our Application on the Same Server.

 **Objective:**
 The objective of this lab is to configure Jenkins to build and deploy applications.
-It includes `Setting up Jenkins,` `installing necessary plugins` and `configuring Jenkins to build Maven projects.`
+It includes `Setting up Jenkins,` `installing necessary plugins` and `configuring Jenkins to build Maven projects,` and `Installing Tomcat Server.`
 ___
 ### Task 1: Configure Jenkins Server:

-Initially, Copy the **private key** to the Jenkins server. so, that we can SSH from **Jenkins Server** to **Docker Server** and viseversa.
+Initially, Copy the **private key** from **Anchor Server** to the **Jenkins Server** & **Docker Server**. so, that we can SSH from **Jenkins Server** to **Docker Server** and viseversa.
 ```
 cd ~
 ```
 ```
 ansible jenkins-server -m copy -a "src=/home/ubuntu/.ssh/id_rsa dest=/home/ubuntu/.ssh/id_rsa" -b
 ```

+Here's a breakdown of the command:

+- `ansible`: The Ansible command-line tool.
+- `jenkins-server`: The target machine specified in your inventory file.
+- `-m copy`: Specifies the Ansible module to use, in this case, the `copy` module.
+- `-a "src=/home/ubuntu/.ssh/id_rsa dest=/home/ubuntu/.ssh/id_rsa"`: Specifies the arguments for the module, indicating the source and destination paths for the file copy.
+- `-b`: Run the Ansible command with elevated privileges.

 ```
 ansible docker-server -m copy -a "src=/home/ubuntu/.ssh/id_rsa dest=/home/ubuntu/.ssh/id_rsa" -b
 ```
+Here's a breakdown of the command:

+- `ansible`: The Ansible command-line tool.
+- `docker-server`: The target machine specified in your inventory file.
+- `-m copy`: Specifies the Ansible module to use, in this case, the `copy` module.
+- `-a "src=/home/ubuntu/.ssh/id_rsa dest=/home/ubuntu/.ssh/id_rsa"`: Specifies the arguments for the module, indicating the source and destination paths for the file copy.
+- `-b`: Run the Ansible command with elevated privileges.

-SSH into the **Jenkins server** with `Public IP` and get the **initial password** for Jenkins from below path.
+Using Jenkin's `Public IP` SSH into the **Jenkins Server** from the Anchor Server.
 ```
 ssh ubuntu@xx.xx.xx.xx
 ```
+Get the **Initial Password** for Jenkins from the below path.
 ```
 sudo cat /var/lib/jenkins/secrets/initialAdminPassword
 ```